Teledrone Mark I (defunct)

 The Mark I is a 2⁄3 scale prototype designed for the second phase of the GoFly Prize competition.
 While the Mark I drone was mostly static-tested, just one flight of the airframe took place prior to modification in the form of the Mark II.
 The target cruise speed for the original version was 93 km/h (58 mph, 50 kt) at around 457 m (1,500 ft), and a range of 8 km (5 miles).

 The design was based upon Doctor Who, a British science-fiction TV show whose main character travels through space and time in a British blue police box (callbox).
 Hilton chose the color red, since the red public callbox is already a British icon.
-Since you can put electric motors, propellers and a controller on just about anything to make it fly, the Teledrone was invented.
+Since one can put electric motors, propellers and a controller on just about anything to make it fly, the Teledrone was invented.

 One goal with this version was also to keep the weight under 25 kg (55 lb), allowing the aircraft to be registered as a drone in the USA and not a passenger vehicle.